OData/v3ProtocolDocument/OData.markdown

 ##### Parameter Alias Syntax #####
 Another way to pass parameter values is by using Parameter Alias Syntax.

-To use Parameter Alias Syntax, whereever a Function is called, parameter aliases MUST be specified inside the parenthesis, i.e. `()`, appended directly to the Function name, and actual parameter values MUST be specified as Query options in the Query part of the Request Uri.
+To use Parameter Alias Syntax, whereever a Function is called, parameter aliases MUST be specified inside parenthesis, i.e. `()`, appended directly to the Function name, and actual parameter values MUST be specified as Query options in the Query part of the Request Uri.
 The Query option name is the Name of the Parameter Alias, and the Query option value is the Value of any parameter that refers to this Parameter Alias.

 The parameter aliases MUST be constructed by concatenating Name/Value pairs for each parameter separated by `,`'s, where the Name/Value pairs are in the format `Name=Value` and where `Name` is the Name of the parameter to the Function and `Value` is a Parameter Alias.
 Parameter aliases MUST begin with `@`.